mjordan/islandora_solution_pack_xml/README.md

 This module comes with an Islandora viewer that if enabled and configured as the default viewer for XML objects allows easy styling of XML files using the [Google Javascript Prettifier](https://github.com/google/code-prettify).
 Note that if this viewer is enabled, the XML content is not styled with the RENDER_STYLESHEET XSLTs as described above.

+## Batch loading

+Objects managed by this module can't be loaded using Islandora Batch, but a simple custom loader is available in the `modules` subdirectory, along with the viewer.

 ## Requirements

 * [Islandora](https://github.com/Islandora/islandora)